 If your distances are not coming through from Apple Health as you expect them to then please check every single point below before contacting support.

-- Check that you have set up and enabled your connection with Apple Health.
-Here is guide
+- Check that you have set up and enabled your connection with Apple Health by following the steps above.

 - Open Apple Health, click the circular icon, that probably contains your initials, to the right of the heading "Summary".
 Select "Apps" then "MyMission" and make sure that ALL 3 options are enabled.
 "Cycling distances" "Steps" and "Walking and running distances".

 - Check your missions posting preferences to ensure your mission is set to accept Apple Health data and the exercise type you want to post such as walking.